-Brendan Dolan-Gavitt is an Assistant Professor in the Computer Science and Engineering Department at NYU-Poly.
+Brendan Dolan-Gavitt is an Associate Professor in the Computer Science and Engineering Department at NYU Tandon.
 He holds a Ph.D. in computer science from Georgia Tech (2014) and a BA in Math and Computer Science from Wesleyan University (2006).

-His work has been presented at top security conferences such as the ACM Conference on Computer and Communications Security (CCS) and the IEEE Symposium on Security and Privacy.
+His work has been presented at top security conferences such as USENIX Security, the ACM Conference on Computer and Communications Security (CCS) and the IEEE Symposium on Security and Privacy.
 He also led the development of PANDA, an open-source platform for architecture-neutral dynamic analysis, which has users around the world and has been featured in technical press such as The Register.
-His most recent work, which focuses on developing techniques to probe industrial control systems for vulnerabilities, has been funded by the Office of Naval Research.
 Prior to joining NYU, he was a postdoctoral researcher at Columbia University.

 Doctor of Philosophy, Computer Science

 Wesleyan University 2006